BigPolarBear1/factorization/README.md

 Update: Shit day.. been doing more analysis today.
 The appraoch I have in mind would really only work if I sieve x^2-Nk rather then x^2+Nk ... definitely for the algo in psieve() although my SIQS would also get a size-able speedboost from it.. but let me see if I can switch psieve() to x^2-N first without touching the rest.

+UPDATE: HOLY FUCK.
+I'M OVERCOMPLICATING THINGS AGAIN.
+I GOT IT.
+WATCH.
+WILL FINISH THIS THIS WEEKEND.
+GET FCKED WANKERS.
+GET FCKED BY A POLAR BEAR SHITHEADS.
+THIS IS FOR EVERYTHING.
+GO TO HELL AND FCKING STAY THERE *MIDDLE FINGER*

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>